Azure/BlobNFS-wsl2/README.md

 > **Note**
 > If Ubuntu-22.04 is being installed for the first time, you will be prompted to create a new user account.
-> Only after setting up the user account, proceed to Initialize-WSLBlobNFS step.

 ```powershell